An amazing tree is Crowhurst Yew. This giant yew tree is "adorned" with a somewhat mysterious entrance door into the trunk of the tree.

-Like many other giant yew trees, Crowhurst Yew is located in church garden, with gravestones very close to it.
-First church here was built very long ago – sometimes around 771, also the currently visible church is very old.
-Nevertheless the tree seems to be considerably older then the earliest church here!
+Like many other giant yew trees, Crowhurst Yew is located in a church garden, with gravestones very close to it.
+The first church here was built very long ago – sometimes around 771, also the currently visible church is very old.
+Nevertheless, the tree seems to be considerably older than the earliest church here!

-First known measurements of the girth of this tree come already from 1630 – back then the trunk had a circumference of 9.15 m.
-Girth gradually increased and in 2006 there was recorded 10.01 m girth at 1.3 m height.
+First known measurements of the girth of Crowhurst Yew come already from 1630 when the measured girth was 9.1 m.
+In 1680 the measurements had a less impressive result of 8.15 m.
+Girth gradually increased and in 2006 at the height of 1.3 the girth was 9.6 m (3).

 Wooden door and room

 The fairytale impression of this giant tree is supplemented by… an old door, leading inside.

 This door was built into the tree sometime after 1820 – it is first mentioned in 1850.